-&lt;sup>1 Long-life is defined as needing protection for 20 years or longer.
+1 Long-life is defined as needing protection for 15 years or longer.

-&lt;sup>2 The CSfC program office plans to approve TLS 1.3 for use with PSKs in the future.
+2 The CSfC program office plans to approve TLS 1.3 for use with PSKs in the future.

-RFC as a Post-quantum PSKs (PPKs), which are used as one of the inputs to the key derivation function used for establishing security associations in IKEv2 and IPsec.

-The PPKs described in RFC 8784 are independent of and used in addition to authentication methods supported by IKEv2.
-RFC 8784 supports the possibility to use either public key certificates or authentication PSKs for IKEv2 authentication in addition to the RFC 8784 defined PPKs to enable quantum resistant confidentiality protection.
-In CSfC solutions using RFC 8784-compliant IKEv2 to provide quantum resistant IPsec, public key certificates must be used for mutual authentication in addition to PPKs.
-PPKs and PSKs are synonymous in regards to the requirements and guidance described in this Annex for managing PSKs.

-When PSKs are used in a CSfC solution, they should be used for at least the inner tunnel when possible to mitigate risks associated with the compromise of outer tunnel PSKs that could permit an adversary to perform an undetected Man-in-the-Middle (MitM) attack on the outer gateway of a CSfC solution.
-In some cases, PSKs cannot be used for the inner tunnel if the inner tunnel protocol is not approved for use with PSKs (e.g., Mobile Access CP where the inner tunnel uses Transport Layer Security [TLS] version 1.2).
+- 68 PSKs used for MACsec devices are referred to as pre-shared Connectivity Association Keys (CAKs) in the - 69 MSC CP.
+Every CAK has a unique Connectivity Association Key Name (CKN) to distinguish it from other - 70 CAKs that may be loaded in the MACsec Device.
+CAKs are used in MACsec by the MACsec Key - 71 Agreement (MKA) protocol which is based on a hierarchical key derivation structure, with the CAK being - the root of the key hierarchy.
+In a CSfC solution that implements MACsec on both layers and complies - vith the Multi-Site Connectivity (MSC) CP, MACsec devices should use PSKs for one layer while the other - 74 layer of the solution uses certificate-based MACsec. - 75 In order for CSfC solutions using IPsec on one or both layers to incorporate quantum resistant - 76 protection, RFC 8784-compliant implementations of IKEv2 must be used.
+RFC 8784 adds an extension to - 77 IKEv2 to enable it to be quantum resistant by using symmetric keys shared between peers, known in the - 78 RFC as a Post-quantum PSKs (PPKs), which are used as one of the inputs to the key derivation function - 79 used for establishing security associations in IKEv2 and IPsec. - 80 The PPKs described in RFC 8784 are independent of and used in addition to authentication methods - 81 supported by IKEv2.
+RFC 8784 supports the possibility to use either public key certificates or - 82 authentication PSKs for IKEv2 authentication in addition to the RFC 8784 defined PPKs to enable - 83 quantum resistant confidentiality protection.
+In CSfC solutions using RFC 8784-compliant IKEv2 to - 84 provide quantum resistant IPsec, public key certificates must be used for mutual authentication in - addition to PPKs.
+PPKs and PSKs are synonymous in regards to the requirements and guidance - 86 described in this Annex for managing PSKs. - 87 When PSKs are used in a CSfC solution, they should be used for at least the inner tunnel when possible. - 88 In some cases, PSKs cannot be used for the inner tunnel if the inner tunnel protocol is not approved for - 89 use with PSKs (e.g., Mobile Access CP where the inner tunnel uses Transport Layer Security [TLS] version - 90 1.2).
 Table 1 summarizes where PSKs are used in the various CSfC solutions.
-More detailed implementation requirements for PSKs in these CSfC solutions is provided in Sections 2.3.1 through 2.3.7.
+More detailed - 91 implementation requirements for PSKs in these CSfC solutions is provided in Sections 4.3.1 through - 92 4.3.7. - 93